PyGreSQL/PyGreSQL/README.rst

 ==========================================

 PyGreSQL is a Python module that interfaces to a PostgreSQL database.
-It embeds the PostgreSQL query library to allow easy use of the powerful PostgreSQL features from a Python script.
+It wraps the lower level C API library libpq to allow easy use of the powerful PostgreSQL features from Python.

 PyGreSQL should run on most platforms where PostgreSQL and Python is running.
 It is based on the PyGres95 code written by Pascal Andre.